Last Updated on July 23, 2022 by Andrew Shih

 Choose how to display your organization’s name and logo.

-- Enter a URL for your logo: If you already have the URL on the web, copy the hyperlink address and paste in the field.
+- Enter a URL for your logo: If you already have the URL on the web, copy the hyperlink address and paste it into the field.
 PayPal will automatically display your logo image.

 - Organization Name